top of page

 Accommodation & Transport Assistance

-Cancer care may require travel and overnight stays in Regional centres or Melbourne.
+Cancer care may require travel and overnight stays in regional centres or in Melbourne.

 If assistance is required, speak to:

-• the Social Worker at your treating hospital or GP or practice nurse at your doctor's clinic for more information
+• the Social Worker at your treating hospital, GP or practice nurse at your doctor's clinic for more information

-• Cancer Council support services – please call 13 11 20 for additional accommodation and transport assistance advice
+• Cancer Council Victoria support services – please call 13 11 20 for additional accommodation and transport assistance advice.

 We have listed some regional services that GICS are aware of but this does not include every service available.
 If you know of a service that can be included on this page, please contact us via email gics@bhs.org.au